itspire/exceptions-resolvers/README.md

-# exceptions-resolvers
+# Itspire Exceptions - Resolvers

-Itspire Exception Resolver Classes
+This library follows the PSR-12 convention.